 Video by Courtney Stith

-If a recession does affect your job, your spending habits will likely change.
+If a recession does affect your job, your spending habits and other elements of your personal finances will likely change.
 Fear of a recession can also prompt people to cut back out of concern or uncertainty.

 Some experts have warned that because people have been worrying about a recession , fear itself could fuel the downturn.
 Still, uncertainty is inherent to recessions.

 That's why experts recommend planning ahead now to help you stay on track in the event the economy gets bumpy.
 To recession-proof your finances, it can help to take steps like building up a cash emergency fund, getting spending and debt under control, and diversifying your income by picking up a side hustle.